hazelcast/hazelcast/hazelcast-documentation/src/SampleJBoss7Configuration.md

 </module>
 ```

-At this point you have a new JBoss module with Hazelcast created.
-You can now start JBoss and deploy the `hazelcast-jca-rar-`*version*`.rar` file via JBoss CLI or Administration Console.
+At this point, you have a new JBoss module with Hazelcast in it.
+You can now start JBoss and deploy the `hazelcast-jca-rar-`<*version*>`.rar` file via JBoss CLI or Administration Console.

-Once the Hazelcast Resource Adapter is deployed you can start using it.
+Once the Hazelcast Resource Adapter is deployed, you can start using it.
 The easiest way is to let a container inject `ConnectionFactory` into your beans.

 ```java
 package com.hazelcast.examples.rar;